Healthier children, healthier futures

 • Businesses now have enhanced capacity and are aware of regulatory and quality issues around complementary foods and other nutrients including MNP.

-• Maternal Micronutrient Supplementation or MMS has been integrated into the micronutrient guidelines in Nigeria.
+• Multiple Micronutrient Supplementation or MMS has been integrated into the micronutrient guidelines in Nigeria.